iamkirankumaryadav/Library/Data Science/Primer Steps.md

 - `make_pipeline`( Imputer, Column Transformer, Estimator ) | Estimator : Classifier or Regressor.
 - `make_column_transformer()` : We can apply different **Encoder** on different Column **Individually** based on Requirement )
 - pipeline can be directly used for Training using `fit()` and it can even Predict using `predict()`

+<h2 name='dp'>4.
+Data Preprocessing</h2>

+- A process of preparing the raw data and making it suitable for analytics, insights and machine learning model.
+- First crucial step while creating a machine learning model.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>